martham93/python-setup/_posts/courses/earth-analytics-python/01-science-toolbox/co-floods-1-intro/2018-02-05-flood-01-google-earth-time-series.md

 * Open Google Earth
 * Double click on the `.kmz` file that you downloaded above.
 It should open in Google Earth.

-<i fa fa-star></i>**Tip:** If the `.kmz` file doesn't automatically open when you
+<i class="fa fa-star"></i>**Data Tip:**
-double click on it, try to Open Google Earth, go to File --> Open in Google Earth.
+If the `.kmz` file doesn't automatically open when you double click on it, try to Open Google Earth, go to File --> Open in Google Earth.
 Finally, navigate to the location of your downloaded file (`~Documents/data/co-flood/locations`) and open it.
 {: .notice--success}

 * Once you have the `.kmz` file open, notice it is listed in the **Temporary Places** section